pulumi/pulumi-hugo/themes/default/content/blog/oidc-with-azure/index.md

 There are two parts to enabling your Pulumi program to authenticate via OIDC.
 One is establishing the trust relationship between Azure and the other service that’s involved, like GitHub.
 This is a one-time operation.
 The second one is providing your program with the necessary configuration to perform the OIDC token exchange at runtime.

-Fortunately, Microsoft have the first step, establishing the trust relationship, [thoroughly covered here](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp).
-We won’t repeat all the details of this guide here.
+Fortunately, Microsoft has the first step covered with their [establishing the trust relationship guide](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp).
 The idea is that an Active Directory app registration holds the necessary federated credentials.
 Your program will then use this app’s tenant id to request the token exchange.
-The exact setup depends on whether you run on GitHub Actions, Kubernetes, or other providers.
-The linked guide covers these scenarios.
+The setup depends on whether you run on GitHub Actions, Kubernetes, or other providers.

 On to the second step, configuring your Pulumi program.
 First, set the configuration `ARM_USE_OIDC` to true.
 Next, you’re in luck if your program runs on GitHub Actions: you're done.
 GitHub exports the necessary values in form of variables that Pulumi understands.